Purpose

 Since the Bear is Medo-Persia and the Leopard is Greece, the Dreadful Fourth Beast of Daniel 7 must be the next empire in the series, namely, the Roman Empire:

-This is consistent with the Conservative view.
-Therefore, the Antichrist arises out of the Roman Empire.
+This confirms the Conservative view.
+It means that the Antichrist arises out of the Roman Empire.

 Medo-Persia

-Historically, the Persians conquered the Medes around 550 BC, and the joint forces of the Medes and Persians conquered Babylon eleven years later, with Cyrus the Great as their supreme king.
+Historically, the Persians conquered the Medes around 550 BC, and, 11 years later, the joint forces of the Medes and Persians conquered Babylon, with Cyrus the Great as their supreme king.

-It would also not be consistent with the Book of Daniel itself.
+It would also be inconsistent with the Book of Daniel itself.
 Daniel always refers to the Medes and Persians as a single empire.
 For example:

 He prophesied that the joint forces of the Medes and the Persians would conquer Babylon (Daniel 5:28).